JustTaken/compiler/README.md

 Why? because this is a design choice.

 # Status
-This is made to compile made up language, and the programs that runs without any problems are just programs that use integers and do specific and restricted binary operations with then.
+This is made to compile a made up language, and the programs that runs without any problems are just programs that use integers and do specific and restricted binary operations with then.
 Like: